 Role Of Journalism

-Journalism plays the role of mediator between the community and policymakers.
+National Journalism Day plays the role of mediator between the community and policymakers.
 This role was performed by a journalist.
 They used to listen to and record the message of the main people.
 This message was processed and passed on to the public in the form of information.

 Legal Status Of Journalism